Baby Biting While Breastfeeding

 - Improper latching.

-- A breastfeeding biting Baby might have Tongue-tie.
+- A breastfeeding Baby who bites might have Tongue-tie.

 - Tongue thrust can also result in biting while breastfeeding.